 - Allocate financial and human resources to address the problem.

 - Implement specific actions to prevent road traffic crashes, minimize injuries and their consequences, and evaluate the impact of these actions.

 - Support the development of national capacity and international cooperation.

 ASIRT is a leader in the global road safety community, informing and cooperating with the World Health Organization (WHO), the United Nations (UN) and the World Bank, as well as multi-national corporations and governments.
 ASIRT is active in forums throughout the world, where participants meet to share best practices and consult on new initiatives and policies in the context of global road safety.

 ASIRT works with U.S. embassies and businesses in focus countries, partnering with local non-governmental organizations, to develop sustainable locally-based road safety initiatives.
 ASIRT creates, develops and mentors road safety NGOs and partnerships, working in individual countries and on a regional level.
 ASIRT works primarily in Turkey and Kenya, although other target countries include Egypt, Israel, Vietnam, Jordan, Nigeria, Russia, Ghana and Uganda.

 Bloomberg Global Road Safety Project

-ASIRT is working as one of six partners in the new Bloomberg Global Road Safety Initiative, the Bloomberg Foundation’s most recent public health initiative.
-Mayor Bloomberg has pledged $125 million for five years to fund road safety interventions in 10 target countries around the globe.
-ASIRT serves as the only non-governmental organization among the Bloomberg partners, with the goal of strengthening NGO capacity in target countries through grassroots programs.
-ASIRT is currently working on programs in Egypt, Kenya and Turkey.
+ASIRT was named one of the original six partners in the Bloomberg Global Road Safety Initiative, a Bloomberg Foundation public health initiative.
+In 2008, Mayor Bloomberg pledged $125 million for five years to fund road safety interventions in 10 target countries around the globe.
+ASIRT served as the only non-governmental organization among the Bloomberg partners, with the goal of strengthening NGO capacity in target countries through grassroots programs.
+Learn more about current Bloomberg road safety programs.